Steve Yzerman: Would've been 'a long life' without the Stanley Cup

 ►On Vladimir Konstantinov's role: "Everybody assumed that Vladdy would go head-to-head with Lindros' line.
 At that time, Eric was one of a kind.
 He was 235 pounds and if you were just going to go muscle against muscle, we didn't have anyone who could match up with him really.
 As hard as Vladdy was and Vladdy would've given everything he had but Vladdy was 190 pounds.
 But that would've been tough.

-"Practising against Nick (Lidstrom) and Murph (Larry Murphy) as a pair, you got a sense for it in scrimmage.
+"Practicing against Nick (Lidstrom) and Murph (Larry Murphy) as a pair, you got a sense for it in scrimmage.
 They would hold on to the puck and they would back off, back off and wait for you to come forecheck them.
 Just when you were about to get to them, they would pass it 80 or 100 feet up the ice and you just ended up backchecking.
 They were really hard to play against and kind of neutralized the big, strong Legion of Doom line."

 ►On taking faceoffs against Lindros: "For me, it was difficult.
 He was so strong.
 His big stick off the faceoff.
 He literally would rip the stick out of your hands.
 If you watch this game, watch the last four minutes, there were four or five faceoffs in the neutral zone and I had no chance of winning any of them.
 Eventually, I just gave up and assumed they were winning them and getting into a defensive position.